Pierre Risch: Pastel

-Pierre Risch has become the painter of Celebrations and color as well as the friend of all the characters of the Italian Comedy who live in his paintings [...]
+Pierre Risch's pastel works often highlights the sense of celebration and color, tied to the characters of the Italian Comedy who were subjects of his paintings [...]

-With his handwriting where the fathoms all secrets, he translates with surprising mastery, the thousand different shimmers of the rain, of clouds, of mist, or the water sparkling in grey daylight.
-Therefore, his style reminds us of Impressionists.
-At other times though, the nervous hatchings have replaced the juxtaposed dabs of paint and they take over the flat tint to render, in a style more akin to frottage, more shimmering, indeed very free and modern, [...]
-Pierre Risch is also the painter of movement, poses caught on the spot, and feelings expressed with equal spontaneity and truth in every one of his characters [...]
+His style was impressionist in nature, exhibiting visual cues of rain, clouds, mist, or the water sparkling.
+At other times, he used hatchings, akin to frottage, which were considered to be more free and modern, [...]
+Pierre Risch also paints movement, poses caught on the spot, and feelings expressed spontaneously by people[...]

-He then becomes the First French painter who works on the theme of Carnivals : Basle, Binche and mostly Venice that he has followed since 1981 and chosen to be the central core of his work as a pastel artist".
+He becomes the First French painter who works on the theme of Carnivals : Basle, Binche and mostly Venice that he has followed since 1981 and chosen to be the central core of his work as a pastel artist".

 Mrs Christine Debrie, Doctor in history of Art – Curator of the Museum Antoine Lecuyer – Maurice Quentin de La Tour in Saint-Quentin, France.

 Extract from the catalogue and the opening speech of the exhibition, retrospective Pierre Risch – Pastels – Carnavals de 1981 à 1987.